JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

   falls back to PyRTL's software gate-delay estimate -- seconds per case instead of minutes.
-Used for broad matrix sweeps. `INFERRED_MULT` raw-vs-soft is skipped under this tool (no DSP-inference model; see "Known blind spot").
+Used for broad matrix sweeps. `INFERRED_MULT` raw-vs-soft is skipped under this tool (no DSP-inference model; see Limitations, below).
 - **`--tool vivado`**: `PART("xc7a200tffg1156-2")` (wireguard-fpga's actual
   part), real OOC synthesis, minutes per case.
 Ground truth.

-`--ops` / `--widths` / `--impls` narrow the matrix; results land in `op_qor_results_<tool>.csv`, one row per `(op, impl, widths, n_cuts)`, resumable by `(tool, op, impl, l_type, r_type)`. `--impls` (added 2026-08) is the one to reach for when following up a PyRTL finding with a scoped Vivado head-to-head, e.g. `--tool vivado --impls soft_cmp_sub_swapped,soft_cmp_prefix` -- without it, a full `--tool vivado` run re-measures every impl in `CMP_IMPLS`/`PLUS_MINUS_IMPLS`/etc., which is minutes-per-case across the whole matrix.
+`--ops` / `--widths` / `--impls` narrow the matrix; results land in `op_qor_results_<tool>.csv`, one row per `(op, impl, widths, n_cuts)`, resumable by `(tool, op, impl, l_type, r_type)`. `--impls` is the flag to reach for when following up a PyRTL finding with a scoped Vivado head-to-head, e.g. `--tool vivado --impls soft_cmp_sub_swapped,soft_cmp_prefix` -- without it, a full `--tool vivado` run re-measures every impl in `CMP_IMPLS`/`PLUS_MINUS_IMPLS`/etc., which is minutes-per-case across the whole matrix.

-Four harness properties that are easy to get wrong, and were:
+Five harness properties that are easy to get wrong:

 - **`--stop` is exclusive.** `SYN.py` stops once `coarse_latency >=
   stop_at_latency`, so `--stop N` measures cut counts `0..N-1`.
 The harness